Mahim05078/mahim05078.github.io/_pages/about.md

   - /about.html
 ---

 Thank you for visiting my page.
-I am a Computer Science graduate and a research enthusiast.
-I am currently working on aligning Visual Language Models and Large Language models in general, with human values.
-The goal of my work is building a safer and more trustworthy AI ecosystem.
-I also have prior experience in distributed machine learning, specially federated learning architectures and their applications.
-Furthermore, I am interested in creating novel, safe human centric AI systems.
+I am a first year CS Ph.D. student at **Iowa State University**.
+I am currently working on building adaptive and drift-resistant ML models for cybersecurity applications.
+I have prior experience in security of Large Multimodal models, distributed machine learning and federated learning architectures and their applications.
+Furthermore, I am also interested in the security of Large Language Models in a wide array of applications.

-I am currently employed as a Lecturer at the department of Computer Science and Engineering at United International University.
-Before that, I was a Software Engineer at REVE systems for a year.
+I have worked as a Graduate Teaching Assistant for the ISU CS department.
+Previously I was employed as a Lecturer at the department of Computer Science and Engineering at United International University.
+Even before that, I spent a year working as a Software Engineer at REVE systems.
 I completed my B.Sc. in Computer Science and Engineering from **Bangladesh University of Engineering and Technology (BUET)** on February, 2021.
-I am looking forward to expanding my horizons as a researcher.
-I am open to Ph.D. opportunities starting from Fall 2025.
+I look forward to expanding my horizons as a researcher.
+I am open to internship opportunities starting from Summer 2026.
+Please feel free to email me if you would like to have a chat or collaborate.

 # News
+* Aug 25, 2025 : I am starting my Ph.D. in *Computer Science* at ***Iowa State University***.
+I am joining the **FIRE Lab** led by [Dr. Amit Kumar Sikder](https://www.cs.iastate.edu/people/amit-kumar-sikder).
+GO CYCLONES !!!

 * Nov 24, 2024 : Please check out our paper ***An Extensive Study on D2C: Overfitting Remediation in Deep Learning Using a Decentralized Approach***, which is an extension of our previous ***D2C*** work. [[*preprint*]](https://arxiv.org/pdf/2411.15876)

 * Oct 27, 2024 : Our paper ***Divide2Conquer (D2C): A Decentralized Approach Towards Overfitting Remediation in Deep Learning*** has been accepted to be presented at IEEE International Conference of Big Data (BigData 24), Washington DC, USA.
 This year the acceptance rate was *19.7%*.